VitalijsTickovs/Project3-1/baselines/autoenc_basic/plan&log.md

                 - don't like 2.
                 - option 1. reminds me of online learning
         - can leave "none" as test set (although questionable because high quality data)

+##### 23 Nov 2023
+- Created data preprocessing method in visual.ipynb
+- Next need to determine how big or small I should make the time window (e.g. currently 0.5 seconds)
+    - likely links back to the idea of extracting data points and skipping over others (see GoodNotes education folder)